Serta Mattress Reviews

 • Free shipping over $75 when purchased through Sleep Country

-• Shipping times and fees are subject to third-party retailers
+• Shipping times and fees vary by retailer

-• No refunds if purchased through Sleep Country—only exchanges for store credit with a $65 return fee
+• No refunds if purchased through Sleep Country (exchange only; $65 return fee)

-• Warranty is hard to pinpoint and depends on law tag codes, with some as short as 1 year
+• Warranty varies by model and depends on law label codes, with some warranties as short as 1 year

-• Rated “Poor” on Trustpilot and “F” (unaccredited) on BBB, with most reviews being 1 star
+• Serta is rated “Poor” on Trustpilot and “F” (unaccredited) on BBB, with a customer review rating of 1.75/5 stars.

 Popular Serta Mattresses